ISISComputingGroup/ibex_developers_manual/LSi-Correlator.md

 **Notes:**
  - The second argument of the `LSICorrelator` object is the firmware revision on the device.
 This can be found from the LSi correlator vendor software.

+### Twisted and python 3.8

+Twisted does not yet support python 3.8, so can not be run with genie python 6 and above.
+Until the dependency issue is resolved the correlator will need to be run in a version of genie_python bundled with python <= 2.7.
+Autobahn and twisted will need to be added in the `dependencies.txt` of the distribution before compiling it.

+It was decided by John, Tom, Alistair and Dom that before the next release we would check if twisted was compatible with python 3.8.
+This has been added to the list of tasks.
+If we find twisted is now compatible with the correlator then these dependencies can be added to genie_python as normal.
+If twisted still does not work, then we need to consider deploying the correlator IOC with its own python distribution as above or rolling back all of genie_python to an earlier version of python which is supported by twisted.

 ## The EPICS IOC
 The EPICS IOC is based on PCASpy to create and interact with PVs over channel access.
 A major function of the IOC is to convert the values taken in from channel access into values/objects which the LSI python API can interpret.
 This IOC is only compatible with Python 3+.